AlgyJr/ios_guides/Tab-Bar-Quickstart.md

 You'll need to create classes to contain the code for the view controllers corresponding to each tab.
-Select `File -> New -> iOS -> Source -> Cocoa Touch Class` and create a new subclass of `UIViewController` for each kind tab you will have.
+Select `File -> New -> iOS -> Source -> Cocoa Touch Class` and create a new subclass of `UIViewController` for each kind of tab you will have.

 ### Step 5: Set custom class for and finish design of tabs
 For each tab in your storyboard select the corresponding view controller